Diversity & Inclusion at Caldwell

 Out Leadership is the premier global LGBT+ business network, helping Out Leaders and organizations realize the economic growth and talent dividend derived from inclusive business.
 The network maintains Quorum, a database of openly LGBT+ executives seeking board appointments, and create global executive events and insights that help leaders realize the economic growth and talent dividend derived from inclusive business.
 Caldwell is the sole executive search firm in its member group of 70 companies.

 TFX Capital is a B2B technology investor backing unique founders: former military leaders.
-Caldwell is a member of the TFX Advisory Board, sponsors an entrepreneurial startup event, and helps provide leadership and talent acquisition support to the Veteran founders within the TFX ecosystem and their Veteran leadership teams.
+Caldwell is partnering with TFX Capital to magnify entrepreneurs from diverse military backgrounds and accelerate their success through intentional introductions and the chance to win meaningful capital.
+We are a member of the TFX Advisory Board, sponsor an entrepreneurial startup event, and help provide leadership and talent acquisition support to the Veteran founders within the TFX ecosystem and their Veteran leadership teams.

 Internally, Caldwell is proud of and honored to have senior executive search partners who are Veterans of the Army, Navy and Marines–bringing their unique leadership and battle perspectives in evaluating leaders for our clients’ talent needs.